 Provision should be made for the storage, security, retrieval and presentation of this information.

-Operational Staff

-The number of operators at any time should be based upon safe and efficient operations in the VTS area to meet the operational needs and should be reflected in the human resource planning, including staff rotation and rest period arrangements within any given shift or watch.

 Equipment Operation, Maintenance, Calibration and Updating

 All manuals and handbooks for equipment operation, maintenance (preventative and remedial), calibration and updating should be properly maintained and be readily available to the appropriate personnel.